PyCQA/pycodestyle/docs/developer.rst

 Source code
 ~~~~~~~~~~~

-The source code is currently `available on GitHub`_.
+The source code is currently `available on GitHub`_ under the terms and
+conditions of the :ref:`Expat license <license>`.
 Fork away!

 * `Source code <https://github.com/jcrocholl/pep8>`_ and
   `issue tracker <https://github.com/jcrocholl/pep8/issues>`_ on GitHub.